pulumi/registry/themes/default/content/registry/packages/azure-native/version-guide/_index.md

 - Provide stable SDKs without unexpected breaking changes.
 - Enable user experience similar to other Pulumi providers.

-## Azure-Native Semantic Versioning
+## Azure Native Semantic Versioning

-Releases of the Azure-Native SDKs follow the semantic versioning convention, where each version is identified with three numbers: `major.minor.patch` (for example, `1.2.1`).
+Releases of the Azure Native SDKs follow the semantic versioning convention, where each version is identified with three numbers: `major.minor.patch` (for example, `1.2.1`).

 - Patch versions contain bug fixes only.
 - Minor versions may ship fixes and new functionality that doesn't break existing code: new resources, functions, properties.